 Step # 3: Allow Apache Through the System Firewall

-After installing Apache, it is strongly recommended that you enable Apache services through the firewall.
+After installing Apache, we strongly recommend enabling Apache services through the firewall.
 Use the following command:

 # sudo ufw allow in “Apache”

-Now check the status of the Apache services with the command:
+Now check the status of the Apache services with the following command:

 # sudo ufw status

 As you can see, Apache services are allowed through the firewall.
-You can also double-check whether Apache is working on Ubuntu by going to the IP address of your server in the browser:
+You can also double-check whether Apache is working on Ubuntu by accessing the IP address of your server in the browser.